 - Rooted in the centuries-old, skin-healing Remedea Compound™ and boosted by the most scientifically advanced, medical-grade actives, Chuda's Healing Hydrating Cream deeply hydrates and rapidly heals dry, damaged, and compromised skin.

 - Baume 27 is a multi-purpose balm that moisturizes, regenerates, repairs, soothes, and protects the skin.
 The cult formula is powered by three naturally purified extracts of Centella Asiatica.

 - Cream Extraordinary is a synergistic combination of deeply nourishing advanced ingredients and precious gold leaf flakes.
 Cream Extraordinary intensively moisturizes the skin while stimulating collagen synthesis, allowing for a long-term plumping effect from deeper layers of the tissue.

 4. Stay Hydrated

 Topical hydration keeps your skin healthy, plump, and fresh.
-During the day, when you are inside at work or home and the heat is in overdrive, use a hydrating mist such as the Omorovicza Queen of Hungary Mist or C27 Mist 27.
+During the day, when you are inside at work, or home and the heat is in overdrive, use a hydrating mist.
 These can revitalize your complexion (and your mood).

 5. Protect Your Exposed Skin

-Use gloves, hats, scarves, whatever you can to keep those frigid winter gusts from touching your skin.
+Use gloves, hats, scarves, socks, and whatever you can to keep those frigid winter gusts from touching your skin.
 Cashmere is a luxurious favorite as it does not irritate the skin.